naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 between the paths of biopolitics and precariousness.
-What these analyzes and their work with materials indicate, in a very clear way, is a set of dimensions, lines of inquiry and areas of problematization that do not acquire sufficient relevance in contemporary debates about biopolitics and precarity.
+What these analyzes and their work with materials indicate, in a very clear way, is a set of dimensions, lines of inquiry and areas of problematization that do not acquire enough relevance in contemporary debates about biopolitics and precarity.
 Hence the need to develop a conceptual framework tool, which accounts for these markers that encode a precarious life.
 And precisely, that is the blind spot in common and at the same time, a space of conceptual intersection: the paths in biopolitics that have not considered the processes of precarization of life and in equal measure, the theorizations about the precarious condition that they have not thought about in strictly biopolitical terms.
+We call this conceptual knot: *bíos*-precarious.
-This conceptual knot we call bíos-precarious from the conjunction between the toolbox of Judith Butler in relation to the bodily ontology of precariousness and the crossing in the biopolitical path of Roberto Esposito between impersonal life and affirmative biopolitics.
+The *bíos*-precarious concept spawns from the conjunction between Judith Butler's toolbox in relation to the bodily ontology of precariousness; and the crossing in Roberto Esposito's biopolitical path between impersonal life and affirmative biopolitics.

 **Keywords:** Biopolitics, Precarity, Judith Butler, Roberto Espósito